Braundo/kubernetes-guide/docs/ingress.md

 In this example, the traffic flow is as follows:

-1. Client requests <b>eggs.food.com</b> or <b>food.com/eggs</b> and hits the public load-balancer
+1. Client requests <b>eggs.food.com</b> or <b>food.com/eggs</b> and hits the public load-balancer.
-2. The request is forwarded to the Ingress controller
+2. The request is forwarded to the Ingress controller.
-3. HTTP headers are inspected and Ingress rules trigger and route traffic to <b>svc-eggs</b>
+3. HTTP headers are inspected and Ingress rules trigger and route traffic to <b>svc-eggs</b>.
-4. The <b>svc-eggs</b> Service forwards the request to a healthy Pod listed in it's EndpointSlice
+4. The <b>svc-eggs</b> Service forwards the request to a healthy Pod listed in its EndpointSlice.

 ## Setting Up Ingress